aussftw/battleship/README.md

-Certainly!
-Below is a template for a README.md file based on the provided package.json and the game components.
-You can modify it to suit your project's specific needs and details.

-markdown
-Copy code

 # Battleship Test Game

 This project is a React-based implementation of the classic Battleship game.
 It utilizes Redux for state management and offers a modern, user-friendly interface for gameplay.